-As an initial matter, this Court lacks jurisdiction to adjudicate the claims against the county boards of election by virtue of Eleventh Amendment sovereign immunity.
-The test for whether such entities are entitled to sovereign immunity is whether they are acting as "an arm of the State."
-Mt.
-Healthy City Sch.
-Dist.
-Bd. of Educ. v.
-Doyle, 429 U.S. 274, 280 (1977).
-Courts have repeatedly found that county boards of election-including, specifically, Pennsylvania county boards-are entitled to immunity, at least where, as here, the claims against them challenge their administration of federal and state-wide elections.
-Trinsey v.
-Montgomery Cnty.
-Bd. of Elections, No. 87-6975, 1988 WL 82877, at \1 (E.D.
-Pa.
-Aug.
-4, 1988) (claims against Pennsylvania county boards of election are "barred by the Eleventh Amendment"); accord Casey v.
-Clayton Cnty., No. 04-871, 2007 WL 788943, 2007 WL 788943, at \8 (N.D.
+WL 788943, at 8 (N.D.
 Ga.
 Mar.
-14, 2007) ("there can be little doubt" that a Georgia county board of election "acts as an arm of the state for purposes of conducting elections in general"); Hunter v.
-Hamilton Cntv.
+14, 2007) ("there can be little doubt" that a Georgia county board of election "acts as an arm of the state for purposes of conducting elections in general" and is thus entitled to "Eleventh Amendment immunity" in that role); Hunter v.
+Hamilton Cnty.
 Bd. of Elections, 850 F. Supp.
 2d 795, 801 (S.D.
 Ohio 2012) (Ohio county board of election, which "is created by statute" and "vested with broad powers to manage the conduct of elections on behalf of the State and does so under the guidance of the Secretary of State," "functions as an arm of the State with respect to its review and counting of provisional ballots"); see also Citizens for John W. Moore Party v.
 Bd. of Election Comm'rs of City of Chicago, 781 F.2d 581, 584 (7th Cir.
 1986) (Easterbrook, J., dissenting from decision to certify state-law question to Illinois Supreme Court) (explaining that city board of election, which "is constituted under state rather than municipal law and enforces state statutes," was an arm of the state for immunity purposes).

-In accordance with this decisional authority, Movants-who are constituted under state law, enforce state statutes, and exercise jurisdiction to conduct elections on behalf of the Commonwealth (the elections at issue in this case are federal presidential and congressional elections) under the guidance of the Secretary-are arms of the state under the Eleventh Amendment.
+In accordance with this decisional authority, Movants-who are constituted under state law, enforce state statutes, and exercise jurisdiction to conduct elections on behalf of the Commonwealth (the elections at issue in this case are federal presidential and congressional elections) under the guidance of the Secretary of the Commonwealth-are arms of the state under the Eleventh Amendment.
 Furthermore, because Plaintiffs have named only the boards themselves and not individual officials, the boards are immune from all of Plaintiffs' claims, whether based on state or federal law.
 See Acosta v.
 Democratic City Comm., 288 F. Supp.
 3d 597, 625-26 (E.D.
 Pa.
-2018) (explaining that the doctrine of Ex parte Young, 209 U.S. 123 (1908), which creates a narrow exception to Eleventh Amendment sovereign immunity for "suits against state officials in their official capacity seeking injunctive relief to end ongoing violations of federal law," does not apply where plaintiffs have sued only agencies and not individual officials).
+2018) (explaining that the doctrine of Ex parte Young, 209 U.S. 123 (1908), which creates a narrow exception to Eleventh Amendment sovereign immunity for "suits against state officials in their official capacity seeking injunctive relief to end ongoing violations of federal law," does not apply where plaintiffs have sued only agencies and not individual officials).2